-Back then, Cramer argued that the Dow would soar all the way to 7,500 -- despite the fact that it had already more than doubled in just five years and shares of behemoths like Merck
+Back then, Cramer argued that the Dow would soar all the way to 7,500 -- despite the fact that it had already more than doubled in just five years, and shares of behemoths like McDonald's

 Meanwhile, David and Tom took a much different approach, telling viewers, "We don't care where the market is headed."
-They explained that they were focused on finding the best eight or nine stocks to grow your wealth over the long haul.
+They explained that they were focused on finding the best stocks to grow your wealth over the long haul.
 Basically, they searched for stocks that:

 - Were underfollowed on Wall Street.

 - Had a net profit margin of at least 10%.

 - Had earnings and sales growth greater than 25%.

 - Had insider holdings of 15% or more.

 My article went on to show how, early on, this approach led them to AOL, Amazon.com, and eBay

 After all, Cramer was right on the money.
 The Dow soared to far more than 9,000 in 1998, and reached a whopping 11,500 less than two years after that -- which is exactly where it stood on Aug.
 29, 2008, when I submitted my article.